jordanehli/jordanehli/README.md

 ## Howdy 🤠

 Welcome to my GitHub profile!
 I'm currently pursuing a Masters in Business Analytics from the McCombs School of Business at the University of Texas at Austin 🤘.
 I do not come from a traditional background for a data scientist, but I have always been interested in quantitative subjects.
 Through work experiences, I discovered a love for programming and diving deeper into the different facets of analysis.
 On my profile, you'll find a mix of school projects as well as personal projects I've undergone out of curiosity or to build out my skillset.
-Feel free to reach out if you have any questions, comments, suggestions!
+Feel free to reach out if you have any questions, comments, or suggestions!

 ##### 🧪 Topics Explored: Unstructured Data, Image Classification, Portfolio Optimization, Statistical Arbitrage, and many more!